hannibal002/SkyHanni/docs/FEATURES.md

 + Added Attribute Shard Tracker. - nopo (https://github.com/hannibal002/SkyHanni/pull/4813)
 + Shard Fusion Display. - nopo (https://github.com/hannibal002/SkyHanni/pull/4819)
 + Added tracker for hunting to count shards collected. - Pugzy (https://github.com/hannibal002/SkyHanni/pull/4764)
++ Added an option to hide Critter Capsules on the Critter Safari. - hannibal2 (https://github.com/hannibal002/SkyHanni/pull/6542)
+    + Capsules in flight can be hidden always or only while close to the player.
+    + Capsules lying on the ground can be hidden with a separate option.
++ Added Critter Safari Shard Checklist. - pan_truskawka045 (https://github.com/hannibal002/SkyHanni/pull/6526)
+    + Tracks which shards you caught during the current run and shows the ones still missing.
+    + Can show every biome, the current biome first, or only the current biome with a one-line summary for the rest.
+    + Can hide already caught shards and the shard icons.

 </details>
 <details open><summary>